 Doing your job in the right way is difficult enough when everyone speaks the same language.
-If you have a multilingual community, an emergency situation that involves a language barrier is a recipe for a potential disaster.
+If you have a multilingual community, an emergency occurs that involves a language barrier it is a recipe for a potential disaster.

-There are some key reasons why learning Spanish (or another second language) is important in today’s world.
+There are some key reasons why learning Spanish (or another second language) is essential in today’s world.

-If you live in a bilingual community, then there will be emergency situations where a language barrier is present between English and Spanish.
-Not knowing what the other person is saying to you will slow down your response time in an emergency situation.
+If you live in a bilingual community, then there will be emergencies where a language barrier is present between English and Spanish.
+Not knowing what the other person is saying to you will slow down your response time in an emergency.
 Even if a translator is present, there is still a delay which occurs in the processing of critical information.
 When time is critical, you must be able to understand what is being said to you or be able to issue instructions which could save a life.

-In a difficult situation, calling a language line for a translator might be a resource that is usable.
+In a problematic situation, calling a language line for a translator might be a usable resource.
 The issue that you’re facing is that the translator you receive has no concept of what is going on at your scene.
 You’re even forced to wait on the phone until the translator has time to take your call.
 This resource places you into a situation where the best-case scenario is providing an impersonal service.
-Learning how to speak Spanish will help the community get closer to you as a first responder, creating more opportunities to help if an emergency should occur.
+Learning how to speak Spanish will help the community get closer to you as a first responder, creating more opportunities to improve if an emergency should occur.

 Some first responders are learning a second language during working hours.
 This is a noble venture and should be celebrated whenever it occurs.
 The issue here, of course, is that you cannot go beyond a few phrases in Spanish when you start learning the language if there are only a handful of days dedicated to the training.

 That is why utilizing online training technologies is to your advantage.
 You can incorporate the same powerful training that is delivered in the traditional classroom without interfering with your duty schedule.
-You stay on the job, learn at your own pace, while taking advantage of the convenience of online structures with a large upfront investment.
+You stay on the job, learn at your own pace while taking advantage of the convenience of online structures with a significant upfront investment.

 Being more effective as a first responder opens more doors for your career in the future.
 The number of jobs in this field where being bilingual is a screening requirement is continuing to rise.
 From 2010 to 2015, the New American Economy reports that the number of job postings in the United States which were specific to bilingual candidates more than doubled.

 Learning a new language gives you access to a wide range of mental benefits.
-People who are bilingual have better memory retention, improved critical-thinking skills, and switch between competing tasks with less time lost when compared to those who only speak one language.
+Bilingual people have better memory retention, improved critical-thinking skills, and switch between competing tasks with less time lost when compared to those who only speak one language.
 There are problem-solving benefits and higher focus levels associated with a second language as well.
-If you’re called into an emergency situation, every second counts.
-The benefits of learning another language give you new opportunities to respond in an appropriate way.
+If you’re called into an emergency, seconds count.
+The benefits of learning another language give you new opportunities to respond appropriately.

 The same thing is true when you’re on the job.
 Relying on a translator when there is a language barrier means you’re relying on that person’s interpretation of the words which are being spoken.
 What if they aren’t telling you the truth 100% of the time?
 Would you have any way of knowing this?
-By speaking a second language, you are able to eliminate this concern.
+By speaking a second language, you can eliminate this concern.

 Most people learn a new language by translating words and phrases into their native language for understanding.
 It’s like having a translator in your head.
 This process does something unique.
 It distances your thinking patterns from the emotional responses that thoughts create in your native language.

-Thinking in a second language is so powerful, in fact, that the process limits the power of unconscious bias.
-This results in decisions which are logical and systematic, based on the facts of the situation you face as a first responder, instead of an emotional response.
+Thinking in a second language is so powerful that the process limits the power of unconscious bias.
+It results in decisions which are logical and systematic, based on the facts of the situation you face as a first responder, instead of an emotional response.